opendp/opendp/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Email security@opendp.org if your bug is security related.
+about: Email security@opendp.org if your bug is security related
 labels: bug

 ---